kostis-codefresh/rollouts-autoscaling-example/README.md

 Notice that the new version has as many pods as the autoscaler had when we started the deployment. **So if a Blue/Green deployment starts under heavy traffic the preview pods will be able to handle the load that was present at that point in time**.

-Also if you continue the load testing, Argo Rollouts will launch more pods for both the preview and stable replicasets.
+Also if you continue reserving memory, Argo Rollouts will launch more pods for both the preview and stable replicasets.

 ![Blue/Green with autoscaling 2](pictures/blue-green-as-2.png)